 A Ceasefire on Life Support

 A tenuous ceasefire reached in mid-April has deteriorated over recent weeks.
 Trump characterized the truce as on “life support” last week following firefights between U.S. and Iranian forces.
-The conflict erupted nearly three months ago in late February when the United States and Israel launched coordinated strikes on Iran’s nuclear facilities, wreaking devastation across the region.
+The conflict erupted nearly three months ago on February 28, when the United States and Israel launched coordinated strikes on Iran’s nuclear facilities, wreaking devastation across the region.

 Fidan said the February strikes on Iran’s nuclear facilities left much of Iran’s enriched uranium that could be weaponized buried beneath collapsed tunnels.
 The U.S. has said it is closely monitoring any movements around the stockpile.